BYLAWS OF THE VALLEJO PIECEMAKERS QUILT GUILD

-- Pay annual dues (January – March) – to be prorated quarterly for new members.
+- Pay annual dues (January – December), to be prorated quarterly.

-- Members are requested to support the guild by purchasing (or selling) a minimum of one (1) packet of tickets for the opportunity quilt.
+- Members are required to support the guild by purchasing or selling a minimum of one (1) packet of tickets for the opportunity quilt.
 A packet shall consist of 24 tickets.

-- Members shall have the privilege of voting immediately and holding an executive board office after having been a member for one (1) year.
+- Members shall have the privilege of voting immediately and holding a Board office after having been a member for one (1) year.

 - Affiliate Members:

 - Businesses and community guilds wishing to support the guild may be affiliate members.

 - Pay annual dues (January – December) to be prorated quarterly